caprover/caprover/TUTORIAL.md

  npm install -g captainduckduck
 ```

-Then, run `captainduckduck login`, follow the steps and login to your captain instance.
+Then, run `captainduckduck serversetup`, follow the steps and login to your captain instance.
+When prompted to enter the root domain, enter `something.mydomain.com` assuming that you set `*.something.mydomain.com` to point to your IP address in step #2.
+Now you can access your captain from `captain.something.mydomain.com`

 ### Step 4: Deploy the Test App